davidrm-bio/DOTools_py/README.md

 Convenient and user-friendly package to streamline common workflows in single-cell RNA sequencing data analysis using the scverse ecosystem.
-It provides high-level wrappers and visualisation functions to help efficiently preprocess, analyze, and interpret single-cell data.
+It provides high-level wrappers and visualization functions to help efficiently preprocess, analyze, and interpret single-cell data.

 ## Getting started